ipython/ipython-in-depth/pycon-submission.md

     ![Notebook screenshot](http://jupyter.org/assets/jupyterpreview.png)

-  The notebooks also allow for code in multiple languages allowing to mix Python with Cython, C, R and other languages to access features hard to obain from Python.
+  The notebooks also allow for code in multiple languages allowing to mix Python with Cython, C, R and other programming languages to access features hard to obain from Python.

 These tools also increasingly work with languages other than Python, and we